Cognitive Processing Therapy

 How effective is Cognitive Processing Therapy?
 How long does it take to see improvements?

-Cognitive Processing Therapy is an evidence-based effective treatment, with many studies showing it can significantly reduce PTSD symptoms.
-Generally, patients see notable improvements after completing 12 to 24 weeks of therapy.
-However, individual differences vary; some may experience positive effects within a few weeks, while others may require longer.
+CPT is an evidence-based therapy shown to significantly reduce PTSD symptoms.
+Generally, patients see notable improvements after completing 12 to 24 weeks of treatment.
+However, individual differences exist; some may experience positive effects within a few weeks, while others may require longer.

 What lifestyle adjustments should I make during CPT?